sonujose/developing-nodes/README.md

 ```
 npm install
 ```
-5) Run the api server
+5) Run the server (Both static files and api server)
 ```
 npm start
 ```
-6) Run the application (webpack --watch)
+6) Build the application (webpack --watch)
 ```
 npm test
 ```

 7) Wait untill webpack bundles all your files and server, App will open at `http://localhost:8080`

-8) Congratulations your app is running, Enjoy
+8) Congratulations!!!
+Your app is running.

 #### Using webpack
 Here webpack is used for bundling the js files. `webpack.config.js` file bundles the entire js files into two modules app and vendor and are minified and used as reference in `index.html`.